Kingston residents fear tree loss as housing developments grow

 Trees in Canbury Gardens in Kingston.
 Photo credit: Ollie AugusteCanbury Gardens in Kingston (pictured) is a location residents have chosen new trees to be planted.
 Photo Credit: Ollie Auguste

-The development of the Cambridge Road Estate is raising environmental concerns.
-The completely new estate, will be ready in the year of 2025/26 and will create a number of new renovated flats, houses and maisonettes.
+The new estate will be ready in the year of 2025/26 and will create a number of new renovated flats, houses and maisonettes.

 Some fear that the loss of mature trees and green spaces could lead to increased pollution, and a decline in the overall quality of life in the borough.

-Residents living across the Cambridge estate are calling for more trees to be planted as well as the new homes being built, to ensure that the borough’s growth does not come at the expense of its environment.
+Local residents are calling for more trees to be planted alongside the news homes to ensure that the borough’s growth does not come at the environment’s expense.